EvanYunkai070219/Bevy_multiagent/README.md

 | The scheduler waits on dependencies | `orchestration-runtime-lifetime` · *queues live leader workers until their dependsOn subtasks finish* |
 | The skill router declines rather than guesses | `orchestration-skill-router` · *does not install for low-confidence tasks*, *rejects a skill with blocking provenance warnings despite a strong match* |
 | Worker tokens die with the team | `orchestration-runtime-lifetime` · *keeps worker model tokens valid until the team closes* |

+## Experimental bounded self-healing

+The repository also contains a bounded recovery path, but it is **disabled by default and is not part of the production claim above**.
+On one repairable coding fault, the middleware freezes a Git checkpoint and its evidence, permits one diagnosis, and runs exactly one three-way tournament: `control`, `context_patch`, and `strategy_patch`.
+Each candidate works in an isolated worktree.
+A verifier outside candidate control runs protected gates and mutants;
+candidate-authored tests are supplementary evidence only.
+Insufficient evidence or an exact tie returns to the control candidate, and any authority, verification, integration, deadline or cancellation failure stops closed.

+The cross-run portion records a Project-scoped, hash-chained lineage of what was tried.
+It may prune only a fully identical, audited negative; an analogous failure can contribute at most three advisory cues, while contradictory, corrupt or incomplete history is quarantined and the ordinary bounded tournament runs unchanged.
+Restart reconciliation is passive: it replays durable history outboxes but never reruns a model, worker, verifier or Git mutation.

+### What worked, what did not

+The useful result was the authority model: candidate execution, verification, promotion and history are separate records, with deterministic limits and a recoverable Git head.
+Integration also exposed why that machinery should not sit inside the reliable coordination loop.
+Ambiguous leader/worker commit ownership produced dirty worktrees and overlapping contributions; Git then correctly rejected the resulting conflicts.
+A separate durability race allowed long worker traces to be validated before queued events had flushed.
+Those were coordination-boundary failures, not evidence that a more aggressive repair model was needed.

+Two self-healing blockers remain: the planner is not yet given the contract catalogue it is expected to declare against, and one trusted-history case causes the exact-repeat pruning index to quarantine itself.
+More broadly, healing and evolution still share too much startup and orchestration lifecycle with normal runs.
+Until those boundaries are separated and the blockers are closed, the feature stays behind `ORCHESTRATION_HEALING_ENABLED=false`.

+### Next design direction

+The intended evolution path is an outer loop around a frozen multi-agent core: the core produces an authoritative result and append-only execution facts; an asynchronous observer mines those facts; isolated shadow tournaments compare a candidate with a frozen baseline; and a separate verifier produces evidence for manual promotion.
+A promoted, immutable harness version may be selected only when the **next** run is admitted.
+Evolution startup, storage or evaluation failure must never delay or change an active run.
+Bounded healing can later return as an outer retry supervisor rather than live mutation of a worker DAG.

+That design keeps three histories distinct: ordinary execution, harness evolution, and verifier evolution.
+A future verifier may evolve only from versioned mismatches against an immutable oracle, in shadow mode, with its own regression evidence, approval and rollback.
+The harness and the verifier judging it are never changed in the same experiment, so the system cannot improve its score merely by weakening its judge.

 ## Where to look in the code